conormcafee/mitso-marketing/site/content/homepage.md

   We know that time and money is precious, which is why we consistently review and improve our campaigns and performance to make sure you reach your target audience and fulfil your marketing objectives.
+thoughts: >-
+  Take a look through our recents thoughts and ramblings.
+Along with getting our thoughts out on this website, we are also active on social media.
+Why don’t you give us a follow on your preferred platform
 ---